-The Government of India has allowed Foreign Direct Investment (FDI) of up to 100% under the automatic route for projects related to the construction and maintenance of ports and harbours.
-The cumulative FDI equity inflow in the Port industry is Rs.
-13,982.5 crore (US$ 1,637.30 million) during the period April 2000 to December 2024.
-A 10-year tax holiday is extended to enterprises engaged in the business of developing, maintaining, and operating ports, inland waterways, and inland ports.
-The Government has also initiated the National Maritime Development Programme (NMDP), an initiative to develop the maritime sector with a planned outlay of Rs.
-1,02,613 crore (US$ 11.8 billion).
+The Government of India has created a strong policy and investment framework to boost the maritime industry.
+Foreign Direct Investment (FDI) of up to 100% is permitted under the automatic route for projects related to port and harbour construction and maintenance.
+The cumulative FDI equity inflow into the sector stood at Rs.
+14,083 crore (US$ 1.6 billion) between April 2000 and March 2025.
+Investors also benefit from a 10-year tax holiday for developing, maintaining, and operating ports, inland waterways, and inland ports.
+The National Maritime Development Programme (NMDP) has allocated Rs.
+1,02,613 crore (US$ 11.8 billion) for sectoral development.

 The Union Cabinet has approved the construction of a six-lane access-controlled greenfield high-speed National Highway, connecting Jawaharlal Nehru Port Authority (JNPA) Port (Pagote) to Chowk (29.219 kilometer) in Maharashtra at an investment of Rs.
 4,500 crore (US$ 521.50 million).